dorogoy/l1nkZip/README.md

 * Do you want to use Postgresql?
 No problem.
 Just change the configuration and you are ready to go.
 * Optional protection against phisphing with the [PhishTank](https://phishtank.org) database.
 * Built-in rate limiting protection against abuse through mass URL creation or enumeration attacks using [slowapi](https://github.com/laurentS/slowapi).
+* Optional Redis caching for improved performance on frequently accessed URLs (TTL-based with configurable expiration).

 ## Companion CLI Tool